d-ries/linux-essentials/04_filesandfolders/99_assignments.md

 ## Task 5
 Create a new folder "My Pictures".
-Go into this folder and create, with just one command, these following files:
+Go into this folder and create, with just one command, these following files (notice the capitalization):
 - Picture1.JPG
 - picture2.JPG
 - Picture3.jpg